At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 What to Do?

-- Remove nail varnish and jewellery
+- Remove nail varnish, piercings and jewellery

 - Shower or bathe the night before